 Lex Byers and Vegas:

-In the mid 1980's timeframe, Lex was putting together a new Vegas.
-I had redeemed myself at Kodak and after becoming one of the top CAD operators in the Facilities engineering group and eventually moving out into Data Communications Engineering, I felt I could perform with them again as long as it didn't get to be back to the six nights a week grind.
-Rich and I both rejoined the group, which then at it's creation offered besides myself on guitar, Rich Fiordeliso on keyboards, Randy Wolf on percussion, Mack Kendrick on Bass, Steve Kotzin on Trombone, Rick Austin on Sax, and Lex Byers of course on vocals.
-This was the group that made the studio tape of which I will eventually put on this site.
-The group made some changes down the line, replacing Randy with John Pascarella on drums and vocals, Mack, with Gary Terwilliger on Bass, Doc Davis replacing Steve Kotzin on Trombone, and adding Jimmy Squirrel on trumpet to round the group out to an eight piece, dynamic sounding music extravaganza.
-This cranked for a couple of years and then a couple of things happened., Lex became the vocalist in a blues group called the Coupe Devilles.
+The group made some changes down the line, replacing Randy with John Pascarella on drums and vocals, Mack Kendrick, with Gary Terwilliger on Bass, Doc Davis replacing Steve Kotzin on Trombone, and adding Jimmy Squirrel on trumpet to round the group out to an eight piece, dynamic sounding music extravaganza.
+After a couple of years a couple of things happened., Lex became the vocalist in a blues group called the Coupe Devilles.
 This seemed to create some mixed feelings within Vegas.
 We lost Jimmy and replaced him with a beginner.
-We Lost John.
+Then we Lost John Pascarella.
 When it got back to playing five nights a week I then tendered my resignation, giving the group ample time to replace me.
-Since he replaced me with Tom and John C. from his Coup Devilles, he fired Rich.
+Since he replaced me with Tomm and John C. from his Coup Devilles, he fired Rich.
 Nice jester on his part huh?
 But as Chris would say, that's the Biz.
-Basically, the Coupes beof my friends fcame Vegas and Vegas became the Coupes, performing with either name for a while.
+The Coupes became Vegas and Vegas became the Coupes, performing with either name for a while.
 Now, Vegas is just a fleeting memory.
 Enjoy the clips, it was a great sounding band.
-Unfortunately Mack has passed.
+Unfortunately Mack Kendrick has passed.
 RIP Mack.

 R*Gang: